 03 of 05

-A great British favourite is a glass of Sloe Gin.
-The gin is made from sloes in the autumn and served at Christmas and is a particular favourite drink on the Boxing Day hunt.
+A great British favorite is a glass of Sloe Gin.
+The gin is made from sloes in the autumn and served at Christmas and is a particular favorite drink on the Boxing Day hunt.

 04 of 05

 Christmas food brings such an array of tastes, textures and types of food, choosing a wine to serve alongside can seem rather daunting.
 Most foods eaten at Christmas and New Year in both Britain and in Ireland are very rich, and many will also include ingredients not eaten at other times, so choosing the wine can be more complex than the rest of the year.Continue to 5 of 5 below.